 Wesley tried not to look at his hand as his doctor worked on it.
-Acid crept up his throat after he inadvertently he caught sight of it and he turned his head away quickly, squeezing his eyes shut.
-Fingers were not supposed to look like that, especially not if they were attached to his hand, his body.
+Acid crept up his throat after he inadvertently caught sight of exposed bone and he turned his head away quickly, squeezing his eyes shut.
+Fingers were not supposed to look like that, especially if they were attached to his hand, his body.

-The image of those huge, menacing teeth haunted him, and they grew larger and more threatening the more he replayed his memory.
-He pictured those teeth, now six inches long, in a mouth that could easily bite off his entire head, hovering right in front of him.
-Snapping and growling, its hot breath blew his dark hair back, while he stared directly into the monster’s mouth filled with multiple rows of serrated teeth.
-A long, razor-sharp claw emerged from nowhere and took a swipe at Wesley, who, after finding a magical sword nearby, swung back and kept the beast at bay.
+The image of those huge, menacing teeth haunted him.
+They grew larger and more threatening every time he replayed his memory.
+He pictured those teeth — now six inches long — hovering right in front of him, in a mouth that could easily bite off his entire head.
+Snapping and growling, its hot breath blew his dark hair back while he stared directly into the monster’s mouth filled with multiple rows of serrated teeth.
+A long, razor-sharp claw emerged from nowhere and took a swipe at him, but after finding a magical sword nearby, he swung back and kept the beast at bay.

 As he walked outside his home, he let the door slam behind him, which jolted him back to reality.
-With pain meds coursing through his body, his left hand in a cast, and one of his father’s high-powered hunting rifles in his right, he knew what he would do to that thing that had caused him so much distress.
-Maybe a round to the head would be too quick and painless though, he thought.
+With pain meds coursing through his body, his left hand in a cast and one of his father’s high-powered hunting rifles in his right, he knew what he would do to that thing that had caused him so much distress.
+But maybe a round to the head would be too quick and painless, he thought.
 No, he had to come up with something more appropriate.
 After all, he was just minding his own business and now he was injured.
 He had suffered.
-So that thing had to pay.
+And now that thing had to pay.
+Fair’s fair.

 A quiet growl warned Sam to stay away.
 Her nerves fired and her pulse took off in a sprint.
-She stumbled backwards awkwardly over one of her trekking poles, snapping it in two.
+She stumbled backwards over one of her trekking poles, snapping it in two.
 What had she just gotten herself into?
-A lightweight pole wouldn’t defend her from an angry squirrel, and this was no squirrel.
+A lightweight pole wouldn’t defend her from an angry squirrel.
+And this was no squirrel.

 She examined the creature’s face.
 Wesley was right about one thing, she thought, he did look a bit like a zombie.
 He was huge, but his muzzle was too short for a wolf or coyote.
 A dog?
 That was it.
 But what kind of dog was he?
-What was he doing here and how did his end up in this condition?
+What was he doing here and how did he end up in this condition?
 What was his story?
-Sam knew the answer to that question.
+Sam knew the answer only to the last question.
 It was sad.

 “It’s okay, puppy.
 I’m not going to hurt you.”